dice-group/Universal_Embeddings/README.md

 # Universal Embeddings for Knowledge Graphs

 This repository contains code related to the scientific article *Universal Knowledge Graph Embeddings*.
-The article is currently under review.

 ## Code structure